Reading time: 5 minutes

 Are the personal details correct?

-To start with, check that your name, the landlord’s name and contact details, and the property’s address are all present and correctly spelled.
+All details must be correct for the contract to be valid.
+Check that your name, the landlord’s name, contact details for both parties and the property’s address are all present and spelt correctly.

 What about the dates?